aws-samples/amazon-sqs-dlq-replay-backoff/README.md

 The theory behind the implementation is described in this article: [Exponential backoff and jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/)

 This serverless application deploys an Amazon SQS queue, linked with a dead letter queue (DLQ).
 An AWS lambda function replays each message of the DLQ with an exponential backoff and jitter.
-After some unseccessful retries, messages are moved to a second DLQ.
+After some unsuccessful retries, messages are moved to a second DLQ.

 ## App Architecture